 I got rained on and thunder echoed behind me, but thankfully, no lightening.
 When I reached the trailhead, the skies were clear and it was 5pm.
 My Garmin logged 27-miles and my legs felt every single one.
 The scenery, trail and summit were worth it!

-and originally published on Popticals in August 2017
+This Article was written by Payge McMahon and originally published on Popticals in August 2017